jeffThompson/ChanceAndRandomness/Activities/5-WhiteNoiseListeningSession.md

 In the 20th century, defining, creating, and measuring true randomness became important for the fields of simulation, cryptography, privacy, and data security.
 While Von Neumann is correct that computers are essentially deterministic, current research has produced algorithms capable of generating random numbers that rival physical sources.
 We'll listen to recordings made from five different white noise generators, ranging from vintage, tube-driven lab equipment to cutting-edge cryptographic tools.

-**DEEP LISTENING**
-The goal here will be to try to hear the subtle differences in sound (and randomness) of each source.
-Performer, composer, and leading figure in experimental/electronic music [Pauline Oliveros](https://en.wikipedia.org/wiki/Pauline_Oliveros#Deep_listening) coined the term "deep listening" in 1988.
-The concepts in deep listening are too varied and interconnected to define in just a few sentences, but the basic idea is to fully immerse oneself in the act of listening, to hear below the surface, and to experience as fully as possible differences in pitch, intensity, tone, and patterns.

-Take a moment and...
-* Turn up your audio to a comfortable but loud volume
-* Lie on the floor (preferable) or sit (fine too) in a way that's comfortable
-* Take a moment to focus on the task of listening

-**GENERATORS**
-We'll listen to five different white noise sources – info for each is below.

 | GENERATOR | PROPERTIES | NOTES |
 | --------- | ------ | ----- |
 | **Type 1390-B**<br>([spectrum](https://raw.githubusercontent.com/jeffThompson/ChanceAndRandomness-TransartInstitute/main/Images/WhiteNoiseSpectrumAnalysis/Type1390-B/Type1390B-Spectrograph.png)) | <ul><li>True random</li><li>Not crypto secure</li></ul> | Built in the 1950s by General Radio Company, this lab-grade generator uses vacuum tubes to generate white noise.
 Of note, this generator was used by RAND Corporation for the creation of their seminal book *A Million Random Digits*, which was used extensively in statistics and scientific research for decades.<br><br>The `Type 1390-B` has a fairly even frequency distribution with slight roll-off on the bottom end and a somewhat warm tube sound. |